 - With the help of an assistant, connect the 3 wires to the 3 wires exiting the top of your pole (no polarity required).
-We recommend a terminal strip, wire nuts, or plug connection here, as you may need to disconnect this junction at a later date.
+We recommend a plug or spade terminal type connection here, as you may need to disconnect this junction at a later date.
 Insulate with electrical tape, or heat-shrink tubing, and protect from corrosion. - You must also fashion some sort of strain-relief and chafe protection for your wiring connection at the top of your pole.
 This prevents the heavy wiring from pulling the connections apart, or the edge of the pole cutting the wiring.
-The strain-relief can be something simple, such as a knot tied in the wiring and then a block of foam wedged in the pole and against the wiring.
-A through bolt and wire ties work too.
+The strain-relief can be something simple, such as a zip-ties stopper on the wiring and then a block of foam wedged into the pole and against the wiring.
+A through bolt and zip-ties work also. - Place the white rubber anti-vibration cap around the pole, and slide the wind generator clamping collar over the rubber cap and onto the pole, guiding the wires as you do so.
+Fully seat the collar to find the fully seated position, and then lift it about 1/16" to 1/8" to unseat it slightly before tightening the clamp bolts using the Allen wrench (this provides a slight gap between the pole and the collar allowing the cushion to dampen any vibrations).
+Tighten each screw in small increments until the collar is tight (about 3-5 ft-lbs).

-- Place the white rubber anti-vibration cap around the pole, and slide the wind generator clamping collar over the rubber cap and onto the pole, guiding the wires as you do so.
-Fully seat the collar to find the fully seated position, and then lift it about 1/16" to unseat it slightly before tightening the clamp bolts using the Allen wrench (this provides a slight gap between the pole and the collar allowing the cushion to dampen any vibrations).
-Tighten each screw in small increments until the collar is tight (about 3-5 ft-lbs). - It is important at this point to secure the blades using a shock cord or light line to prevent the blades from spinning until the electrical installation is completed.
+- It is important at this point to secure the blades using a shock cord or light line to prevent the blades from spinning until the electrical installation is completed.
 The connections to both the controller and to the active battery provide the necessary load for the wind generator and controller to operate without damage. - Clip on the nose cone securely.
 It will clip onto all three edges. - Connect the 2 wires (positive and negative) from your battery to the Charge Controller, carefully observing correct polarity.
 We recommend a 50A fuse or circuit breaker between the controller and the battery positive terminal (+).
 Locate the fuse or breaker as close to the battery as possible.
 PLEASE NOTE: Never ever allow the wind generator to operate with the breaker open, or the fuse removed or blown.
-This could allow the wind generator to over-rotate and produce excessive voltage, which will permanently damage the controller. - Connect the 3 wires from the wind generator to the Charge Controller. - Read the included Charge Controller manual fully before start-up.
+This could allow the wind generator to overrotate and produce excessive voltage, which will permanently damage the controller (and void its warranty). - Connect the 3 wires from the wind generator to the Charge Controller. - Read the included Charge Controller manual fully before start-up.
 If you are unsure of any feature or function, please contact us for assistance.